harshbhaskerwar28/LawMate/README.md

 # 🏛️ Legal Assist - Lawmate

 Welcome to **Lawmate**, your personal legal assistant!
-Developed by the team **NLP Ninjas**: Rohith, Aakash, Sri Ram, and [Your Name].
+Developed by the team **NLP Ninjas**: Me, Rohith, Aakash, Sri Ram, .
 This application leverages the power of Natural Language Processing to assist with legal queries and document analysis.

 🌐 **Deployed Application:** [lawmate.streamlit.app](https://lawmate.streamlit.app)